IRC Committee Members

 Psychology

 Hello!
 My name is Natasha Prasad.
-I am a fourth year student completing my undergraduate degree in psychology at SFU which is on the unceded territories of the Sḵwx̱wĂş7mesh Ăšxwumixw, Tsleil-Waututh, Kwikwetlem and xĘ·məθkĘ·É™yĚ“É™m First Nations.
+I am an alumni now, having completed my my undergraduate degree in psychology at SFU which is on the unceded territories of the Sḵwx̱wĂş7mesh Ăšxwumixw, Tsleil-Waututh, Kwikwetlem and xĘ·məθkĘ·É™yĚ“É™m First Nations.
 I myself am not Indigenous and identify as an uninvited settler, however my family is of Nisga'a descent.
 I grew up observing the exclusivity of settler culture and its effects on the people I care for.
 As I continue with my career in psychology, I intend to do my part to decolonize the field, using my settler privilege to contribute wherever I can.
 I am honoured to have the opportunity to be apart of this committee and look forward to purposeful reconciliation within SFU’s Psychology department.
 When I am not working with the IRC I am a volunteer research assistant for Dr. Girme at the SECURE Lab studying close relationships, single-hood and other relational aspects in psychology.

 RECENT IRC COMMITTEE MEMBERS (2021-2022, 2022-2023, 2023-2024)